A0Cybernetics/ID-01/README.md

 To use this as a controller to play Stepmania:
 - On device:
-	- In Setting ensure that key mode is set to StepMania (is default)
+	- In Setting ensure that key mode is set to StepMania (is the default in firmware)
 	- On Main Menu turn on BLE or USB Keyboard and connect to computer

 - In Stepmania: